 “Let us rejoice and be glad and give the glory to Him, for the marriage of the Lamb has come and His bride has made herself ready” (Revelation 19:7).

-Sometimes the Father sends prophets to warn people, but they leave in a rage.
+Sometimes the Father sends prophets to warn us but we leave in a rage.
 Sometimes the Father send little handmaids to warn those in authority of a condition that needs to be healed.
 Sometimes a little child has to proclaim the truth in the streets.

 “Truly I say to you, unless you are converted and become like children, you will not enter the kingdom of heaven.
 “Whoever then humbles himself as this child, he is the greatest in the kingdom of heaven.
 “And whoever receives one such child in My name receives Me; 6but whoever causes one of these little ones who believe in Me to stumble, it would be better for him to have a heavy millstone hung around his neck, and to be drowned in the depth of the sea.”
 Matthew 18:3-6, NASB).